Pia-Koester/bookingplatform/README.md

 To cancel a user's booking for an activity, send a PUT request to `/api/activities/:activity_id/cancel` with the user ID in the request body.
 Admin Update
 Admins can update activity details by sending a PUT request to `/api/activities/admin/:activity_id` with the updated activity details.

+### Membership Plans

+The naming of membership Plans might be a little bit confusing.
+What these mean is something which in german we would call 10er Karte.
+You have a set amount of times you can attend classes during a specific time frame.
+These memberships make it cheaper to attend compared to paying single price each time.

+#### Creating new membership plans

+To create a new membership plan, admins must send a POST request to the `/api/membershipPlans/create`` endpoint with the following JSON data in the request body:

+``json

+{
+"title": "10-Class Pass",
+"price": 100,
+"totalCredits": 10,
+"validity": 30,
+"bookableType": "615f5e2e13fc2d00166c3500"
+}``

+#### Get Membership Plans

+To retrieve all available membership plans, clients can send a GET request to the `/api/membershipPlans`` endpoint.

+#### Get single Membership Plan

+To retrieve a specific membership plan, clients can send a GET request to the `/api/membershipPlans/:id`` endpoint, where :id is the MongoDB ID of the membership plan.

+#### Update Membership Plan

+To update a membership plan, admins must send a PUT request to the `/api/membershipPlans/update/:id`` endpoint with the updated plan details in the request body.